 - Answer the questions on the Project Details page to reflect the details of your project.
 You will need to have your EudraCT number ready in order to complete this stage.
 You need to complete all the fields on the Project Details page before you can proceed.

-- To add the sponsor group organisation details, start typing the name of the required sponsor group organisation.
+- To add the Sponsor or Sponsor Delegate Organisation details, start typing the name of the required sponsor group organisation.
 A blue triangle in the corner of a text box indicates that you need to select from one of the available pre-existing options.
-Start typing the information you need to enter and select the correct option when it appears (if you are a CRO and will be responsible for submitting the application, please ensure the CRO is set as the sponsor group organisation role).
+Start typing the information you need to enter and select the correct option when it appears (if you are a CRO and will be responsible for submitting the application, please ensure the CRO is set as the Sponsor or Sponsor Delegate Organisation role).
 If you are not sure who to enter at this stage you can leave it blank – you will be able to add this information later.
 For your CI or Project Deputy role do the same.

 - You will need to enter a study end date – it does not matter at this stage if you do not know the exact date, please just enter a best estimate.
 It can be amended later if required.

-The sponsor group organisation and CI will need to accept the project before you can proceed to submission.
+The Sponsor or Sponsor Delegate Organisation and CI will need to accept the project before you can proceed to submission.
 They will not be able to accept the project whilst it is open in another account, so please make sure you are not working on the project whilst they are accepting it.

 3. On the next page (Project dashboard) you will see headers for each of the sections which you now need to complete including: